Thin Lizzy: Style and legacy

 Alice in Chains, Mastodon and Testament.
-In 2004, Robert Smith lead singer of The Cure commented that he had seen Thin Lizzy “probably 10 times over two years”, and that “the actual sound of them live was so empowering, it was better than drinking.”
+Metallica have covered "Whiskey in the Jar" multiple times in honour of their former bassist Cliff Burton, who died in a bus accident in 1986.
+Thin Lizzy were one of Burton's favourite bands, and Lynott had a major influence on him as a bass player.
+In 2004, Robert Smith, lead singer of The Cure, commented that he had seen Thin Lizzy "probably 10 times over two years", and that "the actual sound of them live was so empowering, it was better than drinking."

-Alternative rock group The Hold Steady have also cited Thin Lizzy as an influence.